hossam-magdy/hboot/README.md

 ## Benefits

 Using this tool you can have a USB stick divided into 2 partitions (Boot + Data) so you can still use the Data partition for personal storage.
-And even in the Boot partition will not be packed with multiple files as the ISO files are directly copied.

-Once this tool is setup on a USB stick, you can copy any/all of the following ISO files, then boot from any of them:
+In the Boot partition you can simply copy any/all the ISO files you would like to boot from.

+Example of the latest supported ISO files:

 - [ubuntu-20.04-desktop-amd64.iso](https://releases.ubuntu.com/20.04/ubuntu-20.04-desktop-amd64.iso)
 - [Win10_1909_English_x64.iso](https://www.microsoft.com/en-us/software-download/windows10ISO/)
 - [Win10_1909_German_x64.iso](https://www.microsoft.com/en-us/software-download/windows10ISO/)

+… and the list goes on to many older version of Ubuntu (18.04, 16.04, …), Windows (10, 8, 7, XP), CentOS, Fedora, Debian, … and more.

 **Sample screenshot of the boot menu**